srijken/web-www-v2/content/faq/_index.en.md

           A﻿ll of our volunteers are screened and provided an certificate of conduct.
 Our code of conduct is sacred, we do not deviate from it.
   - heading: Become a partner
+    faqs:
+      - title: How can I help?
+        description: Please check our partner page for more information
   - heading: Notification email
+    faqs:
+      - description: >-
+          If we find a vulnerability, we'll set up a case with all the details we know and how to patch this vulnerability.
+Then we scan known IP adresses to see if they're vulernable and if that's the case we'll send out an email to every vulnerable IP adress.

+          O﻿ur emails are personally written by one of our researchers and contain a link to the casefile on the [csirt.divd.nl ](csirt.divd.nl)site.

+          Learn more about what to do when you receive an email. \[link naar email-pagina]
+        title: Why did I receive an email of DIVD / CSIRT?
 ---